jinghaihan/vue-stream-markdown/docs/config/parser.md

 # Parser Configuration

-The parser configuration allows you to customize the markdown parsing process through three main functions: `normalize`, `preprocess`, and `postprocess`.
+The parser configuration allows you to customize the markdown parsing process through four main functions: `normalize`, `preprocess`, `postNormalize`, and `postprocess`.
 These functions work together to handle content normalization, syntax completion, and AST post-processing.

 ## normalize